portovep/pabloporto.me/content/posts/eight-steps-to-stay-safe-online.md

 At the end of each year I complete what I like to call "an end of the year security review".
 The idea is to follow a set of small steps to review and improve my online security and privacy setup.

 This year I consolidated all the steps in a checklist and I decided to share it in case you want to use the list as a guide to review your current setup and stay safer on the Internet.
 Each of the steps I propose are easy to follow and can be completed by anyone with basic digital skills so you could even send the checklist to any of your friends and loved ones.

+This is a TL;DR; checklist with the steps we will cover:

+-   [ ] Use a password manager
+-   [ ] Use a multifactor authentication app (MFA)
+-   [ ] Enable automatic software updates on your devices
+-   [ ] Review your browser extensions
+-   [ ] Create a list of your key digital assets
+-   [ ] Enable two factor authentication for your key digital assets
+-   [ ] Enable storage encryption for your physical devices
+-   [ ] Reduce the amount of permissions granted to the apps you use to the minimum

 Let's begin!